adoptium/adoptium.net/content/blog/eclipse-temurin-8u462-11028-17016-2108-2402-available/index.md

 ### Alpine default image now version 3.22

 Alpine 3.22 is now the default image when pulling eclipse-temurin Docker images.
 Previous Alpine versions are still available by specifying a suffix of "-3.21" in Dockerfiles, e.g. `eclipse-temurin:21-alpine-3.21`.

+### Ubuntu 20.04 (focal) images are no longer being produced

+With Ubuntu 20.04 now out of regular support, we are no longer maintaining container images based on that version

+### UBI 10 minimal images are now available

+In addition to the ubi9-minimal images which were previously available, we are also publishing images based on ubi10-minimal